oleganza/bitcoin-papers/SmartContractsSoftFork.md

 OP_OUTPUTAMOUNT        | 0xc4        | (index → amount) Pops index of an output from the stack and pushes corresponding output amount to the stack.
 Available only in transition script.
 OP_OUTPUTSCRIPTAMOUNT  | 0xc5        | (hash160 → amount) Pops Hash160 of an output script and pushes sum of amounts on all outputs with scripts matching the hash.
 If no output found, pushes 0.
 Available only in transition script.

+This is a preliminary list.
+Some opcodes may change, added or removed.

+We could enable existing opcodes like MUL, DIV, CAT, SUBSTR etc and attach new cost-evaluating rules.
+The script opcodes can be scanned without execution to estimate their cost.
+Cost then can be capped and/or used to compute a mining fee.

 **Expansion Opcodes:**

 Name                   | Value       |  Description